openmost/datalayer/README.md

 ### Authenticated user `dataLayer` structure

-`user` object is automatically added to all pages that have pagination.
+The `user` object is automatically added to all pages that have pagination.

 User hashed data with SHA256 is very useful for GDPR consent with Google Ads services and user provided data.